grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 "You mean the leaking hull?
 Or that Chips cannot even look at you?"

 "The fucking hull.
-I can't deal with Chips' fucking problems right now.
+I can't deal with Chips's fucking problems right now.
 We have a limited window --- that is, how long our batteries will hold out --- to find a way to lose these fuckers following us.
 I'm open to suggestions."

 "We could try shutting down entirely --- maybe they will fly right over the top of us?"